-Overall land values have remained fairly stable or have seen a slight decline in some areas of the Association's territory (recreational and cut-over tracts) based on the current economic climate.
-The agricultural economy, in general for the area, remained stable to improving in 2014.
-Favorable weather conditions and higher commodity prices have had a positive effect in stabilizing the farm economy for the year.
-The Association's credit quality grew to 99.2 percent non-adverse loan volume at 2014 year end, compared to 98.8 and 98.0 percent non-adverse loan volume at year-end 2013 and 2012, respectively.
+Overall land values have remained fairly stable in most all areas of the Association's territory based on the current economic climate.
+The agricultural economy, in general for the area, remained stable in 2015.
+Favorable weather conditions and average commodity prices have had a positive effect in stabilizing the farm economy for the year.
+The Association's credit quality grew to 99.4 percent non-adverse loan volume at 2015 year end, compared to 99.2 and 98.8 percent non-adverse loan volume at year-end 2014 and 2013, respectively.
 We will continue to work with our borrowers as all market segments make corrections with minimal restructuring.